 The District Attorney does not use pre-numbered receipts.
 Deposit documentation was traced to the supporting documentation for the deposits.
 The deposit slips selected were traced to the bank statement.
 The deposits were traced to the posting in the Quickbooks accounting software.
-Deposits from DA office in Vidalia are made daily.
-DA office in Harrisonburg monies are made weekly.
-Money from worthless check locations are made weekly.
+Deposits from DA office are made daily.